 - DC12 Proposals for restoration should provide a high quality restoration of the site within a reasonable timescale.
 Normally this will be for agriculture, forestry, nature conservation or amenity/recreation but other beneficial uses which accord with policy will be supported.
-The Council has prepared an advice note, 'The Code of Practice for the - other beneficial uses which accord with policy will be supported.
 The Council has prepared an advice note, 'The Code of Practice for the Restoration and Aftercare of Mineral Workings', which is also relevant to waste development.
 This was prepared in April 2003, with the first deposit version of the Milton Keynes Minerals Local Plan.
 Copies can be obtained from the Minerals and Waste Planning team. - DC13 In order to maximise the potential environmental and public benefit from restoration, the proposals, must provide a positive enhancement to wildlife habitats and other sites of scientific and geological interest.
 This will involve long-term management of the site and may involve the establishment of access agreements for educational or research bodies to assist and advise on management and to monitor and collect data.
 It may also be appropriate to improve public access to widen the benefit to the community and engage with the local community in formulating restoration proposals.